How to Become a Professional Cinematographer

 Not every entry-level job needs to deal with camera crews or cinematography skills.
 Finding your way to a production assistant job will get you on the set.
 When that happens, make yourself indispensable while watching cinematographers work with the camera and camera movements.

 As a PA, you will be responsible for helping anyone who needs it.
 Ask if riggers need a hand or if the key grip needs assistance.
-Short films, music videos, a TV pilot, and feature films all have a lot of moving parts – make it your job to learn as much you can about each one.
+Short films, film videos, a TV pilot, and feature films all have a lot of moving parts – make it your job to learn as much you can about each one.

 Cinematography Education: Start Learning on the Set